janko/uppy-s3_multipart/README.md

 ### Standalone

-You can also initialize `Uppy::S3Multipart::App` directly:
+You can also use `uppy-s3_multipart` without Shrine.
+Start by initializing the `Uppy::S3Multipart::App` directly:

 ```rb
 require "uppy/s3_multipart"